Water supply and sanitation in Pakistan: Service quality

 Water supply service quality is often insufficient in Pakistan.
 One document criticizes the MDG's methodology for only taking into account coverage figures, without giving attention to adequate service quality.
 Continuity of supply and water quality are two important elements of drinking water service quality.
 The treatment of collected wastewater is one element of sanitation service quality.

 Continuity of supply

 Intermittent water supply is common in urban areas.
 For Pakistani cities, the Asian Development Bank (ADB) indicates continuity rates of 1 to 10 hours (Karachi), 11 to 15 hours (Rawalpindi) and 16 to 23 hours (Lahore) per day.
-During a 2005 workshop, similar figures were reported except for Rawalpindi for which a shorter duration of only 8 hours was reported (see Table 3).
+During a 2005 workshop, similar figures were reported except for Rawalpindi for which a shorter duration of only 8 hours was reported.
 Consequently, consumers use on-site storage mechanisms like ground or roof tanks, or they purchase water from lorry tankers or use shallow wells and rivers.
 Many privately operated lorry tankers are licensed by water utilities and benefit from the discontinuous water supply.